Vyral/charlie-epstein-blog/_posts/2017-12-22-do-your-employees-have-a-realistic-understanding-of-their-own-retirement-plan.md

 Since your employees don’t know what their needs-based rate of return is, **we have a calculator available called the Desirement Mortgage Calculator**.
 In another blog entry, I’ll go into detail about the desirement mortgage calculator concept.&nbsp;

-But we will tell your employees that it is critical that they have their needs-based rate of return calculated because today, more than ever, **people need to know what they need to earn on their money, year-in and year-out with the least amount of risk, that will guarantee that they will have a paycheck for the rest of their life.**I go into more details about that in my first book, “Paychecks For Life: How to Turn Your 401(k) Into a Paycheck Manufacturing Company,” which I also send you a copy of at the link mentioned earlier in this blog.&nbsp;
+But we will tell your employees that it is critical that they have their needs-based rate of return calculated because today, more than ever, **people need to know what they need to earn on their money, year-in and year-out with the least amount of risk, that will guarantee that they will have a paycheck for the rest of their life.&nbsp;**I go into more details about that in my first book, “Paychecks For Life: How to Turn Your 401(k) Into a Paycheck Manufacturing Company,” which I also send you a copy of at the link mentioned earlier in this blog.&nbsp;

 Stay tuned for my next blog, where I talk about what I call a gap statement and how we show your employees how to project out their investment and saving returns, how to identify their needs-based rate of return, and how to create that paycheck for life.&nbsp;